DigitalRuby/IPBan/README.md

 Extract files to a place on your computer.
 Right click on all the extracted files and select properties.
 Make sure to select "unblock" if the option is available.

-To run as a Windows service (example: sc create IPBAN type= own start= auto binPath= d:\system\ipban\ipban.exe DisplayName= IPBAN).
+To run as a Windows service run "sc create IPBAN type= own start= auto binPath= c:\path\to\service\ipban.exe DisplayName= IPBAN".
 The service writes a log file to the same directory as the service, so run as SYSTEM to ensure permissions.

-Make sure to look at the config file for configuration options
+Make sure to look at the config file for configuration options.

-To debug as a console app and troubleshoot, run "IPBAN.EXE debug"
+To debug as a console app, simply run IPBAN.EXE and watch console output.

 Make sure you are logging failed login attempts via local security policy / audit policy.